antrea-io/antrea/docs/architecture.md

 characteristic of Open vSwitch, Antrea is able to implement an extensive set of networking and security features and services on top of Open vSwitch.

+Some information in this document and in particular when it comes to the Antrea Agent is specific to running Antrea on Linux Nodes.
+For information about how Antrea is run on Windows Nodes, please refer to [windows.md](/docs/windows.md).

 ## Components

 In a Kubernetes cluster, Antrea creates a Deployment that runs Antrea